eeimont1/Thrusty/docs/SETUP.md

 For portable use, extract the full Windows ZIP. `Thrusty.exe` needs its neighboring `ViGEmClient.dll`; do not run it inside the ZIP or move the executable alone.
 Preferences still live in Local AppData.

-Install the official [T300 driver](https://support.thrustmaster.com/en/product/t300rs-en/), follow the manufacturer's PC-mode instructions, and let startup calibration finish.
+Install the official [T300 driver](https://support.thrustmaster.com/en/product/t300rs-en/), make sure your wheel is in PC-mode, and let startup calibration finish.
 Use separate accelerator and brake axes.
 Install the bundled ViGEmBus from **Feedback & setup** if it is not already present; restart Windows if that installer requests it.

 ## Calibrate and map